Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Conclusion

 \section{Conclusion}

 The growth in measuring peer-effects in academia and policy should also bring renewed attention to the challenges in inference.
-We showed how undefined first-stage estimands and/or weak instruments can arise naturally in the linear-in-means model with network-based instruments.
-As discussed, the issue stems from the sparsity (or extreme density) of existing networks, and how these characteristics persist with higher order counterparts of linkages across peers.
-We characterized the conditions in terms of often used primitive networks, like Erdos-Renyi, and how they can affect inference.
-Yet, we provide solutions based on developments of weak-IV robust testing and consistent variance estimation for linear regression models with networked random variables.

-Such concerns are relevant and, as we discussed, examples of sparse networks span many fields and salient examples in Economics (see Table \ref{tab:deg_sum}).
+In this paper, we showed how ill-defined first-stage estimands and/or weak instruments can arise naturally in the linear-in-means model with network-based instruments due to a specific mechanism related to network topology.
+We characterized the conditions using Erdős--Rényi graphs, a standard network formation model, and illustrated their impact on inference.
+We presented an alternative scaled specification that can help mitigate some identification challenges when the empirical application supports the corresponding reinterpretation of the peer-effect parameter.
+In cases where weakness persists, we adapt results from standard weak-IV robust testing literature to the network-based instruments setting and combine it with a consistent network-dependent variance estimator.
+Such concerns are relevant and examples of sparse networks span many fields, including salient cases in Economics (see Table \ref{tab:deg_sum}).
 While our characterization results focus on the linear-in-means model, our main intuition extends to any linear regression framework with network-based instruments.
-Indeed, definition \ref{def:weak_network} for weakness of network-based IVs do not rely on that specific model.
+Indeed, the adapted weak instruments definition \ref{def:weak_network} for network-based IVs does not rely on that specific model.
 Furthermore, issues with first-stage estimands and lack of information for higher-order networks would be prevalent in all such cases.
 Thus, we deem that such concerns are warranted in many more applications.
-Finally, it is likely that such issues extend to non-linear models of network interactions, such as discrete choice models with network-based instruments (e.g., \citealp{volpe2025discrete}), among others.
-Future work should investigate identification and inference in such settings.
+Finally, it is likely that such issues extend to non-linear models of network interactions, such as discrete choice models with network-based instruments (e.g., \cite{volpe2025discrete}).
+Future work should investigate such settings.